If you find this post useful, please consider supporting my work by sponsoring me on GitHub: Sponsor on GitHub

 Acknowledgements

-Big thanks to Jeremy Bernstein and Cédric Simal for productive discussions on the topic!
+Big thanks to Jeremy Bernstein, Cédric Simal, and Antonio Silveti-Falls for productive discussions on the topic!
+All remaining mistakes are mine.

 How to cite